diego-pineda/FAME_AMR_model/readme.txt

 # (t1-t0)/60    4   yHalfBlow   10  pt          16  yMaxCBlow   22  int_field   28
 # pave          5   yEndBlow    11  np.max(pt)  17  yMaxHBlow   23  htc_fs      29

 Some of these returned values are just inputs of the model such as Thot, Tcold, and freq.
-The main results are y and s, fluid and solid temperatures respectively, which are 2D matrices containing the temperature of each spatial node for each time step. pt is a vector containing the pressure drop along the AMR at each time step. int_field and htc_fs are 2D matrix containing internal magnetic field and heat transfer coefficient between solid and fluid calculated for each spatial node and time step.
-These main outputs are writen in an output .txt file that is sent to an output folder, generally called just output/, which must be created by the user.
+The main results are y and s, the normalized fluid and solid temperatures respectively, which are 2D matrices containing the temperature of each spatial node for each time step. pt is a vector containing the pressure drop along the AMR at each time step. int_field and htc_fs are 2D matrix containing internal magnetic field and heat transfer coefficient between solid and fluid calculated for each spatial node and time step.
+These main outputs are writen in an output .txt file that is sent to an output folder, generally called just ./output/, which must be created by the user.

-The user must also create a folder 'pickleddata' where partial results are saved in a pickle file when the simulation is interrupted.
+The user must also create a folder ./pickleddata/ where partial results are saved in a pickle file when the simulation is interrupted.
 The pickle files are only created when the simulation is interrupted upon reaching a predefined (by the user) time limit or a predefined number of AMR cycle iterations.

 The FAME_DP_V1.py script also contains two other important functions called SolveFluid() and SolveSolid() where system of algebraic equations are built and solved.
-The folder core/ contains a script called tdma_solver.py with a function TDMAsolver() which is the solver of the system of algebraic equations based on the Three Diagonal Matrix Algorithm.
+The folder ./core/ contains a script called tdma_solver.py with a function TDMAsolver() which is the solver of the system of algebraic equations based on the Three Diagonal Matrix Algorithm.

-In the folder sourcefiles/new_mat/ there is a script called 'int_funct.py', which creates spline interpolating functions to calculate the properties of the MCM based on the material data provided (heat capacity, magnetization, and total entropy)
+In the folder ./sourcefiles/new_mat/ there is a script called 'int_funct.py', which creates spline interpolating functions to calculate the properties of the MCM based on the material data provided (heat capacity, magnetization, and total entropy).

-Functions for the calculation of themal conductivity, density, dynamic viscosity, and specific heat capacity of a water glycol mixture as a function of temperature and volumetric fraction of glycol in the mixture are placed in the folder sourcefiles/fluid/
+Functions for the calculation of themal conductivity, density, dynamic viscosity, and specific heat capacity of a water glycol mixture as a function of temperature and volumetric fraction of glycol in the mixture are placed in the folder ./sourcefiles/fluid/

 Testing of the codebase

 Testing can be easily performed by using the script Run_single.py

-Typing this to test if I can change the file